Interacting urn models with strong reinforcement: General introduction

+Therefore, one can observe a phase transition at $p=1/2$. \begin{remark} As $\rho$ tends to $\infty$, the exponential reinforcement mechanism converges to the "generalized" reinforcement, which was introduced and studied by Launay and Limic in \cite{launay2012generalized}. \end{remark}

-For exponential reinforcement, the critical parameter is $1/2$ by Theorem \ref{thm32super}.
-Moreover, by the law of large numbers, a.s. on the event that (\ref{expreples12}) occurs, $(x_n,y_n)$ converges to $(p,1)$.
-We show that polynomial reinforcement is weaker than exponential reinforcement in the sense that $p_m<1/2$.
-On the other hand, for large $m$, we expect that the polynomial reinforcement is very strong in the sense that $\lim_{m\to \infty}p_m = 1/2$, and with positive probability, $\lim_{n\to \infty}(x_n,y_n)$ is in a small neighborhood of $(p,1)$.
-The following theorem validates this statement.
+Our second main result shows that power function/polynomial reinforcements are weaker than exponential reinforcements in the sense that $p_{\alpha}<1/2$.
+On the other hand, for large $\alpha$, the reinforcement becomes very strong and behaves "like" the exponential reinforcement: For $p<1/2$, if $\alpha$ is sufficiently large, then with positive probability, $\lim_{n\to \infty}(x_n,y_n)$ is close to $(p,1)$.
+In particular, $\lim_{\alpha \to \infty}p_{\alpha}=1/2$.